j-siderius/AI4R_RELBot_experimentalWindows/README.md

 ## Prerequisites

 - Ubuntu host (tested on 20.04+)
-- Docker
-- ROS 2 Jazzy (installed in the container via the supplied Dockerfile and setup script)
+- Docker setup with ROS 2 Jazzy (installed in the container via the supplied Dockerfile and setup script)
 - RELBot hardware module

 ---